shrihari-prakash/nitrogen/README.md

 2. Run `npm install`.
 3. Run `npm run build`.
 4. Host the `dist` folder in a static server.
-5. Add the host of your Nitrogen instance to Liquid CORS settings and Redirect URI of the client from step 1.
+5. Add the host of your Nitrogen instance to Redirect URI of the client specified in `VITE_LIQUID_CLIENT_ID`.